tinkumani/wearhacks-leshan/README.md

 [Eclipse Java IDE](https://eclipse.org/downloads/packages/eclipse-ide-java-developers/neon2) (Or your preferred editor/IDE)
 [Apache Maven build manager](https://maven.apache.org/) (Can be installed within Eclipse or via the terminal if you're using a different IDE)

+### CODING WITH ECLIPSE

+You need to add the M2_REPO to your java classpath variables.

+- run `mvn -Declipse.workspace=<path-to-eclipse-workspace> eclipse:add-maven-repo` OR add it manually in eclipse.

+Eclipsify the project files

+- Navigate to the project folder and run `mvn eclipse:ecpise`

 ## CONNECTING TO CDP - THE BASICS
 [Video Tutorial](https://google.ca)